Llangwm, Pembrokeshire: History

 The parish was in the hundred of Roose, at the heart of Little England beyond Wales, and has been largely English-speaking since the 12th century, when it was settled by Flemish immigrants.
 Flemish occupation is under investigation by Dyfed Archaeological Trust, but the Trust's investigations have also uncovered evidence of occupation in the late Mesolithic period of the Stone Age, some 6,000 to 8,000 years ago.

 Llawgwm was part of a discontiguous subsidiary manor of Walwyn's Castle, having its caput at Benton Castle nearby, in the coastal woodland to the south east of Llawgwm.

 Principal occupations in the early 19th century were oyster fishing and coal production; coal was shipped from Hook.

+Fox Hall is recorded by the Royal Commission as a historic place name.

 Governance

 An electoral ward with the same name exists.
 This ward stretches north west with a total population of 2,336.

 Amenities

 The parish church, a medieval Grade II listed building, is dedicated to St Jerome.
 The church dates from the 14th century, but was substantially altered in the 19th century.

 The village has two nonconformist chapels, a primary school, pharmacy and shop and a pub, The Cottage Inn.

 Popular with visitors throughout the year, with extensive use of the river estuary and local walks, the village holds a festival in the last week of June and the first week of July.